raspberrypilearning/catch-the-dots/en/step_2.md

 ```
 --- /hint ---
 --- hint ---
-Here is the code you will need to add:
+Here is what your code should look like:
 ```blocks
 	when flag clicked
 	forever